websanco/liferay-learn/docs/dxp/7.x/en/system-administration/virtual-instances/users.md

 The Fields configuration entry contains settings for enabling/disabling the fields listed below on the Add/Edit User Form:

-- Autogeneration of screen names (disabled by default)
+- Autogenerate screen names (disabled by default)
 - Birthday field (enabled by default)
 - Gender field (disabled by default)